JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/data/examples/README.md

 # Example Data Files

-This directory contains **synthetic example data** to demonstrate the expected format for the clinical feature extraction pipeline.
+This directory contains **synthetic example data** to demonstrate the expected format for the clinical feature extraction workflow.
 These are NOT real patient data.

 The framework is **domain-agnostic** and works with any type of clinical text (discharge summaries, pathology reports, progress notes, etc.).

 ## Purpose

-These example files show the structure and format expected by the pipeline scripts, allowing you to:
+These example files show the structure and format expected by the workflow scripts, allowing you to:
 - Understand the required columns and data types
-- Test the pipeline code without access to real clinical data
+- Test the workflow code without access to real clinical data
 - Develop and debug new features safely

 ## Files